 On June the 7th, the European health network CORAL (www.europe-coral.eu ) organized a workshop about value-based health care in Europe.
 The workshop was organized with the aim of discussing if more focus should be shifted towards prevention rather than treatment.
-Statistics data reveals that increasingly many Europeans are suffering from chronic diseases, which is very connected to an increasingly number of citizens’ unhealthy lifestyles.
+Statistics data reveals that increasingly many Europeans are suffering from chronic diseases, which is highly connected to an increasing number of citizens’ unhealthy lifestyles.
 For instance, 60 million people are living with diabetes in Europe according to WHO.
 This number has grown steadily over a long period and the expenses of treating patients suffering from diabetes are consequently increasing.
 Some European intellectuals, including Hans Martens, Senior Adviser to European Policy Center, argue that it could be relevant to change the way the health system approaches its citizens towards more preventive efforts.
 This would mean people would be approached long before they are at risk of developing diabetes (especially Type 2).
 The workshop began with some of Hans Martens’ arguments and examples on Value Based Health Care.

 The workshop was a side-event to a meeting in the European Innovation Partnership on Active and Healthy Ageing (in short referred to EIP on AHA) taking place in Valencia, a three-star reference site in EIP on AHA.
 The EIP on AHA network has been initiated by the European Commission back in 2011 and its overall goal is to increase the average healthy lifespan by two years by year 2020.
 At this moment, we are nearly two years away from trying to accomplish this goal.
 The workshop was accordingly an opportunity to put more focus on due diligence in the health care systems to target this goal.
 It was also an opportunity to discuss if the goal itself is reachable based on the current “active healthy aging” policy agenda of the EIP-AHA.
 Should new policy agendas be included to reach the target goals and which?
 Thus, the event took the temperature on the regions efforts to counteract the sad statistical development on chronic diseases.
 How and when are they trying to cope with the rising costs from diabetes and other chronical illnesses?